 It takes a lot of work to get well-defined abs.
-We’re talking relentless hours of exercises devoted to burning belly fat and defining abdominals in order to achieve that fitness vanity project that is a spectacular set of six-pack abs.
+We’re talking relentless hours of exercises devoted to burning belly fat and core exercises in order to achieve that fitness vanity project that is a spectacular set of six-pack abs.
 So when your efforts aren’t yielding noticeable results, it can be downright embarrassing.

 There are several reasons you could be having trouble seeing those ripples across your midsection, from what you ate for dinner to which moves you’re doing at the gym.
 We’re not saying that addressing all items on this list will miraculously result in the six-pack you’ve been dreaming about, but it will be a step in the right direction.

 You’re working the wrong muscles.
 A lot of guys confuse a strong core with a six-pack.
 They are not the same thing.
 You can have the leanest, toughest mother-of-a-mid-section in the world, but if you’re not working your vanity muscles, you won’t get that ripple effect.
 Crunches and sit-ups work the rectus abdominus — the muscles near the top of your midsection.
 But the obliques, the largest, outermost muscles that begin along your side and wrap towards the front, play an arguably bigger role in defining your six-pack.
 You can work this muscle group by doing side planks.
 And don’t forget to work your transverse abdominus, the deepest abdominal muscle that helps hold you erect: You can strengthen it by doing glute bridges.